-And you will need to spend quite a bit of time reading instructions, tutorials and forum posts.
+And although the new Gutenberg version will remove a lot of the editing pain, you’ll still need to spend quite a bit of time reading instructions, tutorials and forum posts.
 Overall, your learning curve will be much steeper.
 On the plus side, some website hosts offer a one-click installation so at least installing it is not all that bad.

 This tutorial shows you how the One.com 1-click installation works: